HugoLePicard/tutorial-triton-inference-server/README.md

   tritonserver --model-repository=/models
 ```

-- --gpus all: enables GPU access
+**Explanation of flags:**

+- `--gpus all`: Enables access to all available GPUs
-- --shm-size=10g: increases shared memory size to avoid out-of-memory errors for large tensors
+- `--shm-size=10g`: Increases shared memory to avoid out-of-memory errors for large tensors
-- -v ./triton/models/:/models: mounts your local models directory
+- `-v ./triton/models/:/models`: Mounts your local model repository into the container
-- tritonserver --model-repository=/models: tells Triton where to find your models
+- `tritonserver --model-repository=/models`: Launches the Triton server using the mounted model directory

-## Querying Individual Models in Python
+## Step 8 - Querying Individual Models in Python

 Once the server is running, you can send inference requests using the Triton Python client.

-Example for one component (e.g., vae_decoder, unet, or text_encoder):
+Here’s a basic example for querying a single model (e.g., `vae_decoder`, `unet`, or `text_encoder`):

 ```python
 import numpy